SES AI Corporation (SES) can beat the pack with these strategies

-SES AI Corporation (NYSE:SES) marked $3.40 per share on Monday, down from a previous closing price of $3.41.
-While SES AI Corporation has underperformed by -0.29%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SES fell by -55.73%, with highs and lows ranging from $10.18 to $2.97, whereas the simple moving average fell by -30.95% in the last 200 days.
+A share of SES AI Corporation (NYSE:SES) closed at $3.28 per share on Monday, down from $3.32 day before.
+While SES AI Corporation has underperformed by -1.20%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SES fell by -41.32%, with highs and lows ranging from $10.18 to $2.97, whereas the simple moving average fell by -31.82% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023